By: Team W14-3 Since: Sept 2018 Licence: MIT

 adddiet ic/$nric alg/Egg alg/Milk cr/Halal pd/Hands cannot move

 Expected: Dietary requirements are added for patient.
-To verify, runview diets
+To verify, runview diets. -

 Test case: